petermr/tigr2ess/OVERVIEW.md

 ## Style
 All activities are hands-on.
 Some is online, but the much of the work is on your own machine.
 We have created a copy (memory stick) of the software, documentation, dictionaries and corpora so you can do most of the tasks offline.
 Everything is also is on http://github.com/petermr/tigr2ess.

 The morning will have formal presentations with delegates "click-along" ("karaoke-style"), with pauses for questions and feedback.
 We'll  use the example of "Holy Basil" (*Ocimum tenuiflorum*) as it links to many fields (cooking, medicine, religion, and plant science).

-In the afternoon most delegates will form small free-form groups
+In the afternoon most delegates will form small free-form groups:
+* multidisciplinary ("what can I learn about my plant?" - pests, climate, stress, invasive)
+* hackathon style - small groups collaborating to create knowledge
+* informal communication (Etherpad);
+* dictionary-based

 ### Support staff
 Team:
 * Ambarish Kumar (NIPGR)
-* Amit Yadav (NIPGR)
 * Gitanjali Yadav (NIPGR-Cambridge)
 * Peter Murray-Rust (Cambridge-ContentMine)
 * Vinita Lamba (NIPGR)

-Ambarish, Amit and Vinita have all worked very hard to make this workshop work.
+Ambarish, Amit Yadav and Vinita have all worked very hard to make this workshop work.

 ## [Program](PROGRAM.md)